ret2gl1ch/vireon/ARCHITECTURE.md

 # Vireon Architecture Overview

-Vireon is modular Face ID system for Linux written in Rust/usr/lib/qt6/plugins/kf6/parts/katepart.so /usr/lib/qt/plugins/kf5/parts/katepart.so.
+Vireon is modular Face ID system for Linux written in Rust.
 Its goals are:
 - Privacy-preserving biometric auth;
 - Secure storage of face embedding;
 - Extensibility via modules;